DavidTaylor96/AI-Chat-bot/README.md

 ### Environment Variables

-Create a `.env` file in the root directory with your Taylor API key:
+Create a `.env` file in the root directory with your Anthropic API key:

 ```
 REACT_APP_API_KEY=your_api_key_here